Got unpaid taxes for 2014? April 17, 2018 those taxes reached the end of the line as priority claims in bankruptcy.

 First, the rule starts running from the day on which the tax return was last due without penalty.
 Without an extension of time to file, that’s usually April 15th.

-Without an extension, 2013 taxes became dischargeable in bankruptcy on April 16 of this year.
+Unless you got an an extension, 2014 taxes became dischargeable in bankruptcy on April 16 of this year.